Last Updated on: 22nd August 2024, 03:32 pm

 ❙ We regularly assess how the content in this article aligns with current scientific literature and expert recommendations in order to provide the most up-to-date research.

 Ever encountered unexpected bleeding while brushing or flossing?
-Watch out, it could be a sign of gum inflammation!
+Watch out as it could be a sign of gum inflammation!

 Gum inflammation, or gingivitis, manifests as red, swollen gums prone to bleeding during brushing.
-It stems from plaque buildup along the gumline, fostering bacterial growth and irritation.
+It stems from plaque buildup along the gumline that fosters bacterial growth and irritation.
 If left untreated, gingivitis can progress to more severe forms of gum disease, ultimately leading to tooth loss.

 What Causes Gum Inflammation?

-Here’s the truth: being lazy with your toothbrush leads to bacterial buildup, eventually causing gum inflammation.
+Here’s the truth: not using your toothbrush properly leads to bacterial buildup, eventually causing gum inflammation.
 In short, poor oral hygiene is the leading cause of gum inflammation across the globe.
-However, several other risk factors can contribute to poor gum health, including:
+However, other risk factors can contribute to poor gum health, including:

 ● Hormonal changes

-Your gingival health is greatly impacted by your dietary choices, regardless of the fancy dental products you might use.
+Your gingival health is greatly impacted by your dietary choices, regardless of any fancy dental products you might use.
 Remember, you are what you eat, so it is imperative to make the right choices.
-A balanced diet is essential for gum health, and certain foods like citrus fruits, poultry, fish, leafy greens, tomatoes, and dried fruits can help improve it.
-Include these foods for better gum health, starting today!
+A balanced diet is essential for gum health, and certain foods like citrus fruits, poultry, fish, leafy greens, tomatoes, and dried fruits will help improve it.
+We suggest including these foods for better gum health, starting today!

-Ever thought you could curb gingivitis and maintain your gum health from the comfort of your home?
+Ever thought you could curb gingivitis and maintain your gum health from the comfort of your own home?
 No?
 Well, you can.
-A few home remedies for improving gum health are:
+A few DIY Remedies for Gum Inflammation are:

-A super easy and effective remedy, a salt water rinse, can provide significant benefits for healing inflamed gums.
-Salt acts as a natural disinfectant, aiding in quick and effective healing.
+A super easy and effective remedy, a saltwater rinse, can provide significant benefits for healing inflamed gums.
+Salt acts as a natural disinfectant, Natural gum care, promoting quick and effective healing.

 To make and use a salt water rinse: